JacklStevens/Data-Analyst/README.md

 For a project on analyzing Charles Schwab’s social media presence, I utilized a combination of tools and techniques to derive meaningful insights.
 Initially, I used R to scrape data from various social media platforms, focusing specifically on Reddit.
 With Alteryx, I performed topic modeling and sentiment analysis to understand the underlying themes and sentiments within the comments.
 To effectively communicate these findings, I created detailed dashboards and visualizations using Power BI and Tableau.
 These visualizations highlighted key trends and insights, which informed my recommendations to the social media management team.

-**Resturant Database, Application and AI**
+**Restaurant Database, Application and AI**

-- Created a sample database in an attempt to organize my previous employer Drake.
+I developed a comprehensive solution to streamline operations for my previous employer, Drake.
+Using C#, I designed the user interface and utilized SQL Server to create a robust database.
+The application was capable of updating customer information, locating ingredients by dish, and retrieving data by table and orders by customer.
+Additionally, I created a separate application that leveraged an OpenAI key, enabling users to query the database using natural language instead of SQL.
+This innovative approach significantly enhanced the usability and efficiency of the database management system.